paulan94/GamePANPortfolio/_posts/2022-06-01-windwalker-portfolio.md

 We are currently in development, and slated to release in 2023.

-## My Posts on Windwalker
+## My Blog Posts on Windwalker

-My favorite posts emboldened!
+Below are more long-form, detailed posts I've written about the various systems in Windwalker, and the development process.

+**Bold** posts are my favorite posts.

 - [Automated Combat Testing](https://paulan94.github.io/GamePANPortfolio/blog/automated-testing)
 - [Monetization](https://paulan94.github.io/GamePANPortfolio/blog/note-monetization)